Epi Info: Reviews of Epi Info

 Epi Info is very briefly described in a review of software that might be used for research about cancer trend analysis.
 Another report indicated that Epi Info was among the most widely used tools during outbreaks.
 Another study also reported that Epi Info was among the tools used to collect data during pandemics.
 One study compared the statistical results from various free to use statistical software and found that Epi Info gave the same results as did SAS.

 Open Epi

-OPenEpi is an online version of the software and has inbuilt statistical calculators.
+OpenEpi is an online version of the software and has inbuilt statistical calculators.
 For more information, see the article OpenEpi.

-Future developments

-Version 7 is in continuing development as an open source project.
-Web-based data entry, web-based analysis, and mobile data collection tools are currently available and will see continued improvement in 2014 and beyond.